ualberta-mueller-group/MCGS/docs/development-notes.md

 During search, `sumgame::_solve_with_timeout()` records events using the global instance of the `solver_stats` class (defined in `solver_stats.h`).

-This includes:
-- Node count (calls to `sumgame::_solve_with_timeout`)
-- Transposition table lookup hit/miss count
-- Database lookup hit/miss count
-- Maximum search depth

-TODO: These are currently only printed to csv output for the experiments in the paper, and are discarded for other tests i.e. `./MCGS --run-tests`

 # More On Data Types

 ## `cli_options` struct (`cli_options.h`)